-This Lo Mein recipe makes a quick and easy meal or filling side dish!
+This Lo Mein recipe makes a delicious, quick and easy meal or filling side dish!
 A take-out favorite, this lo mein recipe is even better at home!

 There are times that I absolutely crave Chinese food.
 (Like yesterday for lunch.)